schell/mogwai/README.md

 let btn = Button::default();
 // Get a sink to manually send events. let mut click_sink = btn.click.sink();
-// Build the view
-let view = btn
+// Build the view to render in the browser let view: JsDom = btn
     .builder()
     .build()
     .unwrap();
+// Attach it to the DOM
 view.run().unwrap();

 // Spawn asyncronous updates
-mogwai::spawn(async move {
+wasm_bindgen_futures::spawn_local(async move {
     // Queue some messages for the view as if the button had been clicked: click_sink.send(()).await.unwrap();
     click_sink.send(()).await.unwrap();